-In the stop state, the area (B) shows the index of the current event/total number of events.
+In the stop state, the area B shows the index of the current event/total number of events.
 The current event is the one in the center of the display.

-Click the menu Analysis > Search to recall the search dialog box and turn it on.
+Press the Search button on the front panel or touch the menu Analysis> Search to recall the search dialog box and turn on it.